spectrocloud/librarium/packages/docs/content/06-integrations/00-calico.md

 # Calico

-[Project Calico](http://docs.projectcalico.org/) is an open source container networking provider and network policy engine.
+[Project Calico](http://docs.projectcalico.org/) is an open-source container networking provider and network policy engine.

-Calico provides a highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the internet, for both Linux (open source) and Windows (proprietary - available from [Tigera](https://www.tigera.io/essentials/)).
+Calico provides highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the internet, for both Linux (open source) and Windows (proprietary - available from [Tigera](https://www.tigera.io/essentials/)).
 Calico can be deployed without encapsulation or overlays to provide high-performance, high-scale data center networking.
-Calico also provides fine-grained, intent based network security policy for Kubernetes pods via its distributed firewall.
+Calico also provides a fine-grained, intent-based network security policy for Kubernetes pods via its distributed firewall.

 Calico manifest used for networking does the following: